 There are no pin connections so there is no torsion or twist in the frame.
-The rafters do not need holes drilled wire lacing to prevent twist.
-There is one hole drilled in the rafter toward the top for a gust lock cable.
+The rafters do not need hole drilled wire lacing to prevent twist.
+There is one hole drilled in the rafter at the top for a gust lock cable.

 Nomad Shelter Central compression rings are layers thicker and a foot wider on each size then others you will find.

 Nomad Shelter offers a 3 season liner that is similar to what is offered other places as a winter liner.
 It includes reflectix double foil backed bubble wrap.
 This is lined with a polyester mildew and fire resistant fabric.

 There are many people in Alaska living with the Nomad Shelter liner as insulation for their primary residences.
-The owners Lee and Jess Tenhoff also use the heavy liner to insulate their residence yurts in Homer Alaska.
+The owners Lee and Jess Tenhoff also use the heavy liner to insulate their residence yurts in Homer, Alaska.